awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

     This is caused by the Tez UI making requests to the YARN Timeline Server using `localhost` rather than the host name of the master node\.
 As a workaround, a script is available to run as a bootstrap action or step\.
 The script updates the host name in the Tez `configs.env` file\.
 For more information and the location of the script, see the [Bootstrap Instructions](http://awssupportdatasvcs.com/bootstrap-actions/fix_tez_ui_0-9-1/)\.
 + In Amazon EMR version 5\.19\.0, 5\.20\.0, and 5\.21\.0, YARN node labels are stored in an HDFS directory\.
 In some situations, this leads to core node startup delays and then causes cluster time\-out and launch failure\.
 Beginning with Amazon EMR 5\.22\.0, this issue is resolved\.
 YARN node labels are stored on the local disk of each cluster node, avoiding dependencies on HDFS\.
++ Known issue in clusters with multiple master nodes and Kerberos authentication

+  If you run clusters with multiple master nodes and Kerberos authentication in EMR releases 5\.20\.0 and later, you may encounter problems with cluster operations such as scale down or step submission, after the cluster has been running for some time\.
+The time period depends on the Kerberos ticket validity period that you defined\.
+The scale\-down problem impacts both automatic scale\-down and explicit scale down requests that you submitted\.
+Additional cluster operations can also be impacted\.

+  Workaround:
+  + SSH as `hadoop` user to the lead master node of the EMR cluster with multiple master nodes\.
+  +  Run the following command to renew Kerberos ticket for `hadoop` user\.

+    ```
+    kinit -kt <keytab_file> <principal>
+    ```

+    Typically, the keytab file is located at `/etc/hadoop.keytab` and the principal is in the form of `hadoop/<hostname>@<REALM>`\.
+**Note**
+This workaround will be effective for the time period the Kerberos ticket is valid\.
+This duration is 10 hours by default, but can configured by your Kerberos settings\.
+You must re\-run the above command once the Kerberos ticket expires\.

 **Release 5\.21\.0 Component Versions**